Love Writing Personal Statements?

 I heart friends.

-For high school juniors, it’s crazy-hard to write a compelling personal statement when you actually dread the process.
-That’s what usually happens later on, when college season kicks into high gear, and you’re up against the clock.
+It’s crazy-hard to write a compelling personal statement when you actually dread the process.
+That’s what usually happens when college season kicks into high gear, and you’re up against the clock.

 See what happens when you make a conscious decision to enjoy the process of self-reflection.
 If you’re not used to writing personal narratives, it may seem impossible, at first.